Nuhser/readermenuredesign.koplugin/README.md

 - Copy the icons into the equivalent folder in KOReader.
 E.g. `/koreader/resources/icons/mdlight`
 - Restart KOReader.

+#### Troubleshooting

+- If the icons don't appear and you instead see 'hazard' symbols, try putting the icons directly into `/koreader/resources/icons` instead of `mdlight`.

 ## Settings

 - Reader Highlight menu: